 - Bachelor of Arts in Music

 - Bachelor of Music in Performance (emphases in instrumental, keyboard, or vocal)

 - Bachelor of Music in Theory/Composition

 - Bachelor of Arts in Theatre

 - Bachelor of Fine Arts in Theatre (emphases in Acting, Design/Technology, Musical Theatre, Stage Management, or Composite)

-The School of Fine Arts offers one graduate degree: Master of Music (music education or performance).
+The School of Fine Arts offers two graduate degrees: the Master of Fine Arts in Art (graphic design) and the Master of Music (music education or performance).